Ergodic properties of sum- and max-stable stationary random fields via null and positive group actions: Introduction

-The ergodic properties of stationary stochastic processes and fields are of fundamental importance and hence well-studied.
-See, e.g., Maruyama \cite{maruyama:1970}, Rosi\'nski and \.Zak \cite{rosinski:zak:1996,rosinski:zak:1997}, Roy~\cite{roy:2007a, roy:2009} for results on infinite divisible processes and Cambanis {\it et al.}~\cite{cambanis:hardin:weron}, Podg\'orski~\cite{podgorski92note}, Gross and Robertson~\cite{gross93ergodic}, Gross~\cite{gross94some} for results on stable processes.
-These culminated in the characterization of Samorodnitsky \cite{samorodnitsky05null}, which shows that the ergodicity of a stationary symmetric stable process is equivalent to the null--recurrence of the underlying nonsingular flow.
-On the other hand, necessary and sufficient conditions for the ergodicity of max--stable processes have only recently been obtained in \cite{stoev08ergodicity}.
-Kabluchko \cite{kabluchko08spectral} has shown that as in the sum--stable case, one can associate a nonsingular flow to the process and that the characterization of Samorodnitsky \cite{samorodnitsky05null} remains valid in the max--stable setting, as well.
-The question whether this is the case for sum--stable and max--stable random fields remained open.
+The ergodic properties of stationary stochastic processes and random fields are of fundamental importance and hence well-studied.
+See, for example, Maruyama~\cite{maruyama70infinitely}, Rosi\'nski and \.Zak \cite{rosinski96simple,rosinski97equivalence} and Roy \cite {roy07ergodic,roy09poisson} for results on infinite divisible processes and Cambanis et al.~\cite{cambanis87ergodic}, Podg\'orski \cite{podgorski92note}, Gross and Robertson~\cite{gross93ergodic} and Gross~\cite{gross94some} for results on stable processes.
+These culminated in the characterization of Samorodnitsky \cite {samorodnitsky05null}, which shows that the ergodicity of a stationary symmetric stable process is equivalent to the null-recurrence of the underlying nonsingular flow.
+On the other hand, the ergodic properties of max-stable processes have been recently studied by Stoev \cite{stoev08ergodicity}, Kabluchko~\cite{kabluchko09spectral} and Kabluchko and Schlather~\cite{kabluchko10ergodic}.
+In particular, Kabluchko~\cite{kabluchko09spectral} has shown that as in the sum-stable case, one can associate a nonsingular flow to the stationary max-stable process and that the characterization of Samorodnitsky \cite{samorodnitsky05null} remains valid.
+The case of random fields, however, remained open in both sum- and max-stable settings.

-We resolve the above open question by characterizing the ergodicity for both classes of sum-- and max--stable stationary random fields.
-For simplicity of exposition as well as mathematical tractability, we work with symmetric $\alpha$--stable (S$\alpha$S), ($0<\alpha<2$) sum--stable fields and $\alpha$--Fr\'echet max--stable fields ($\alpha>0$).
-As in the case of processes, we use minimal representations to relate the random fields to the underlying nonsingular actions following \cite{rosinski00decomposition} and then show, by establishing multiparameter versions of the Stochastic and Birkhoff Ergodic Theorems for actions (of both $\mathbb{Z}^d$ and $\mathbb{R}^d$), that the sum-- or max--stable random fields are ergodic if and only if they are generated by null group actions.
-These ergodic theorems can be of independent interest in both probability and ergodic theory.

-The main obstacle to this work is unavailability of higher--dimensional analogue of the work of Krengel \cite{krengel67classification}, which helps to characterize stationary S$\alpha$S processes generated by positive and null flows; see \cite{samorodnitsky05null} for details.
-In contrast to the case of processes, we use the work of Takahashi \cite{takahashi71invariant}, to develop tractable and dimension--free criterion for verifying whether a given spectral representation corresponds to a random field generated by a null (or positive) action.
-These results offer alternative characterizations of ergodicity even in the one--dimensional case.